metagenlab/zAMP/docs/pages/insilico_validation.rst

 This dedicated aims at predicting *in silico* if specific taxa are:

-    1. amplified by a set of PCR primers
+    1. amplified by a set of PCR primers used for amplicon-based metagenomics
     2. accurately taxonomically classified based on the generated amplicon